How to Identify Animal Droppings

 Is rat or mouse poop dangerous?

-A commonly asked question, what are the chances of getting sick from mouse and rat droppings, and is rat poop dangerous?
-Serious illnesses such as Hantavirus and Salmonellosis, bubonic plague, rat-bite fever, are considerably rare.
-These often spread through food contamination or transmission by air.
-They are most likely to occur in places where a mouse or rat infestation has occurred.
-That being said, do not head the issue lightly as the illnesses can be life-threatening.
+Caution is important when cleaning up mouse or rat feces, as both mice and rats carry parasites and other transmissible diseases that can be transmitted to people.
+Serious illnesses such as Hantavirus, Salmonellosis, bubonic plague, and rat-bite fever are rare.
+These often spread through food contamination or airborne transmission.
+They are most likely to occur in places where there has been a mouse or rat infestation.
+That being said, do not take the issue lightly as the illnesses can be life-threatening.
+Additionally, rat and mouse droppings are known to cause and worsen asthma.

 What Does Squirrel Poop Look Like?

-In terms of size, expect anything between 3/8 to 1 inch, with 1/8 inch diameter.
+In terms of size, expect anything between 3/8 and 1 inch, with 1/8 inch diameter.
 Squirrel poop is dangerous, as it is known to carry salmonellosis, tularemia, and leptospirosis.
+Squirrel poop vs Rat poop

 As squirrel and rat rodent poop overlap in length, if no obvious color differences exist, look to width and shape.
 Squirrel droppings are even thicker and cylindrical (think of a wooden barrel) than rats.